xatkit-bot-platform/xatkit-bot-template/README.md

 # Xatkit Bot Template
-This repository contains a template maven project pre-configured with the required dependencies to help you get started with your new bot.
+This repository contains a template project pre-configured with the required dependencies to help you get started with your new bot.

 ## What's included in this template?

 The maven project in this template embeds the following dependencies:
 - Xatkit Core (_com.xatkit.core_): the Xatkit SDK, this dependency contains the DSL to create Xatkit bots, as well as the runtime engine to execute them.
 - Xatkit Chat Platform (_com.xatkit.chat-platform-runtime_): a generic platform representing a chat